When you are about to get braces treatment and have any doubt in your mind, you may ask, “Can braces change your jawline?“

 This makes your chin look weak and affects your jawline.
 When you get braces, they fix the overbite and you get the straight front teeth.

-So, you don’t have to give stress to your chin and cheek.
+So, you don’t have to give stress on your chin and cheek.
 You get a stronger chin, a better look, and an improved jawline.

 Correcting Underbite or class 3 malocclusion

-You know, teeth of the upper jaw sit in front of the teeth of the lower jaw.
-But, when you have an underbite, your bottom to lie forward to top teeth.
+You know, the teeth of the upper jaw sit in front of the teeth of the lower jaw.
+But, when you have an underbite, your bottom lies forward to the top teeth.
 But, can braces move the lower jaw back?

 Braces can’t move the lower jaw back that much if it’s sticking out too far ahead.
 But, braces can correct the underbite and bring the lower teeth back to the upper teeth.

-So, in this case, you can see a significant improvement of jawline after braces treatment.
+So, in this case, you can see a significant improvement in the jawline after braces treatment.